Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 Please remember to keep things simple and don’t add imaginary requirements.
 Indeed, performance is cool, but how do you know there is a problem if you can’t run your program ?
 How do you know that the code your are improving gives a better performance if you can’t measure it ?

 In Rust, “_done is better than perfect_” is a mantra to follow.
 Especially with all the shiny features the language can provide.

+***

+Other topics to expand to:

+Understand Iterators
+Lazy
+Termination methods
+Scope retention —> hard to understand
+Use closures as primitives, not as a trait
+As argument, always templated.
+No choice
+Learn when too flee away
+Trait for
+Double borrow
+Use <S: Into<String>> for string genericity Performance can be dealt with later with ease when it works.
+It can destroy your code if it don’t Testing tips
+Declare your own traits for mocking and implement them in a dummy struct for your tests Cursor<T> on a Vec or on a String emulate very well a Read or a Write Tests helpers for simplifying setups and assertions